min2ha/ukwa-site/content/target/60170/index.en.md

   "subject": "Brexit"
 }

-# YouGov: A year of Remainers’ warnings haven’t made Leave voters any more likely to think Brexit will be bad

 Over a year after the referendum, only a minority of Leave voters believe that Brexit will have any negative impact